Safety & Security

 - Watch for children, the elderly, or individuals with disabilities who may require help during an evacuation.

 - Listen and remain calm.

 - Follow the instructions from transit employees and emergency personnel.

-- Move quickly toward safety, leaving behind large or unwieldy objects like suitcases, strollers and heavy items.
+- Move quickly toward safety, leaving behind large objects like suitcases, strollers, and heavy items.

-- If evacuation is not possible through normal doors, use emergency doors or windows to exit safely.
+- If evacuation is not possible through normal doors, use emergency doors or windows.

-- Be on the lookout for hazards and people to help, and listen to transit employees and emergency personnel while you leave the area.
+- Watch for hazards and people to help, and listen to transit employees and emergency personnel while you leave the area.

 - Staying calm and alert while exiting a transit vehicle or transit facility in an emergency can save time and protect you and those around you from potential hazards and misinformation.